Uniform models and short curves for random 3-manifolds: Introduction

 We develop two different approaches to Theorem~\ref{main2}, both bringing new and more refined information than the mere existence of a hyperbolic metric.

-In fact, with the first construction we provide a {\em model manifold} that captures, up to {\em uniform bilipschitz distortion}, the geometry of the random 3-manifold and allows the computation of its geometric invariants.
-The hyperbolic metric is constructed explicitly gluing elementary building blocks.

-With the second construction, instead, we give a purely topological criterion for the Heegaard splitting to admit a hyperbolic metric for which a simple closed curve on the Heegaard surface is a {\em short closed geodesic}.
-This is a general criterion of hyperbolicity and applies to a large class of Heegaard splittings.
-The existence of the hyperbolic metric will be guaranteed by appealing to Thurston's Hyperbolization Theorem.
+One approach provides a so-called {model metric} that captures, up to {uniform bilipschitz distortion}, the geometry of 3-manifolds admitting suitable Heegaard splitting and allows the computation of its geometric invariants.
+The hyperbolic metric is constructed explicitly by gluing elementary building blocks.
+The other approach provides a purely topological criterion for a Heegaard splitting to admit a hyperbolic metric for which a specific simple closed curve on the Heegaard surface is short.
+Both criteria apply to a large class of Heegaard splittings, not just random splittings.

+We describe these two approaches and our main results (Theorem~\ref{main1} and Theorem~\ref{thm:main}) in the next two subsections.
+But first we list some applications to random 3-manifolds, which will be discussed in more detail later.

+The first two results describe the behaviour of geometric invariants, namely diameter and injectivity radius.